-Pets do not usually present a problem when adopting or fostering, unless they are known to be dangerous
+The short answer is, pets don’t usually present a problem when adopting or fostering a child, unless they are known to be dangerous.

 For many children, pets are a source of support, helping to build their trust and confidence.
 However, some children are fearful of animals or may have allergies or sensitivities to some types of pet hair.
 In these instances, placing a child in a household with some animals may not be suitable.

-Applications to foster will not be considered from anyone who owns any breed of dog that is registered or required to be registered under the Dangerous Dogs Act 1991/1997.
-These are:-
+Applications to foster will not be considered from anyone who owns any breed of dog that is registered or required to be registered under the Dangerous Dogs Act 1991/1997:

 A safety assessment of all dogs in applicants’ homes will be carried out.
-Special caution will need to be taken when assessing households containing an Alsatian/German Shepherd, Rottweiler, Doberman, Bulldog or more than two dogs of any breed, as these have been identified by the RSPCA as breeds with a tendency and capacity for aggressiveness.
+Special caution will need to be taken when assessing households with breeds identified by the RSPCA as having a tendency and capacity for aggressiveness:

 In addition, we will exercise special caution with applicants whose households include more than two dogs of any breed.